awsdocs/aws-codestar-user-guide/doc_source/alexa-tutorial.md

 ## Step 3: Explore your project resources<a name="alexa-tutorial-step3"></a>

 As part of creating the project, AWS CodeStar also created AWS resources on your behalf\.
 These resources include a project repository using CodeCommit, a deployment pipeline using CodePipeline and an AWS Lambda function\.
-You can access these resources from the left navigation bar\.
-For example, choosing **Code** opens the project CodeCommit repository\.
-You can view the pipeline deployment status in the **Continuous deployment** tile on the project dashboard \(choose **Dashboard** from the left navigation bar, if necessary\)\.
-You can view a complete list of AWS resources created as part of your project by choosing **Project** in the left navigation bar\.
+You can access these resources from the navigation bar\.
+For example, choosing **Repository** shows details about the CodeCommit repository\.
+You can view the pipeline deployment status in the **Pipeline** page\.
+You can view a complete list of AWS resources created as part of your project by choosing **Overview** in the navigation bar\.
 This list includes links to each resource\.

 ## Step 4: Make a change in your skill's response<a name="alexa-tutorial-step4"></a>

 In this step, you make a minor change to your skill's response to understand the iteration cycle\.

-1. Choose **Code** from the left navigation bar\.
-The code section of your repository opens in a new tab\.
+1. In the navigation bar, choose **Repository**\.
+Choose the link under **Repository name** and your project's repository opens in a new tab or window\.
 This repository contains the build specification \(buildspec\.yml\), AWS CloudFormation application stack \(template\.yml\), readme file, and your skill's source code in the [skill package format \(project structure\)](https://developer.amazon.com/docs/smapi/skill-package-api-reference.html#skill-package-format)\.

 1. Navigate to the file lambda > custom > index\.js \(in case of Node\.js\.\)\.
 This file contains your request handling code, which uses the [ASK SDK](https://developer.amazon.com/docs/quick-reference/use-sdks-quick-reference.html)\.